-The School of Journalism and Mass Communication (SJMC) is accredited by the Association of Journalism Education Mass Communication and offers programs through the College of Liberal Arts.
+The Hubbard School of Journalism and Mass Communication (HSJMC) is accredited by the Association of Journalism Education Mass Communication and offers programs through the College of Liberal Arts.

 Media Lab and Design Software

 Located on the basement level of Murphy Hall next to the Sevareid Journalism Library.
 This is a teaching facility for media design courses in the School of Journalism and Mass Communication.
 Students use the computers to work on their class related projects and check out equipment.
 Visit the website to learn more about hours, equipment, and policies.
 Workstations in the Journalism Library the same suite of design software as computers in the Digital Media Studio

 HSJMC magazine that features student projects, faculty updates, programs and lectures, alumni news, and other student and faculty accomplishments.
 A historical archive of the Murphy Reporter can be searched at the University Digital Conservancy.